-- Angelina Jolie: actress, has a lower abdomen Latin tattoo: "Quod me nutrit me destruit."
-English translation, "What nourishes me also destroys me."
+- Angelina Jolie: The actress has a lower abdomen Latin tattoo that reads: "Quod me nutrit me destruit."
+(Translation in chart above).

-- David Beckman: football player, has a tattoo on his lower left arm referring to his wife: "Ut Amem Et Foveam."
+- David Beckman: The football player has a tattoo on his lower left arm referring to his wife: "Ut Amem Et Foveam."
 English translation, "So that I love and cherish."

-- Danielle Lloyd: model and actress, has a Latin tattoo on her left shoulder that is grammatically incorrect according to experts.
+- Danielle Lloyd: The model and actress has a Latin tattoo on her left shoulder that is grammatically incorrect according to experts.
 The Latin tattoo is, "Quis attero mihi tantum planto mihi validus."
-Her intended meaning was, "To diminish me will only make me stronger," however what she has inked in Latin really means, "As who am I wearing myself away for myself."
+Her intended meaning was, "To diminish me will only make me stronger," however, what she has inked in Latin really means, "As who am I wearing myself away for myself."

-- Colin Farrel has a tattoo on his left forearm: "Carpe Deim" or "Seize the Day".
+- Among his others, Colin Farrell has a popular tattoo on his left forearm that reads "Carpe Deim."

-- Keith Urban: country singer, has "Omnia Vincit Amor," or in English, "Love Conquers All," on his right wrist.
+- Keith Urban: The country singer has "Omnia Vincit Amor," or in English, "Love Conquers All," on his right wrist.